paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-084-millennium-challenge.md

 This chapter, referred to in subsec. (c)(2)(C), was in the original “this title”, meaning title VI of Pub.
 L. 108–199, div.
 D, Jan.
 23, 2004, 118 Stat.
 211, which is classified generally to this chapter.
 For complete classification of this title to the Code, see Short Title note set out under [section 7701 of this title](./chapter-084-millennium-challenge.md#section-7701) and Tables.

 #### Amendments
+2024—Subsec. (c)(2).
+Pub.
+L. 118–159 substituted “prioritize need and impact by considering” for “consider” in introductory provisions.

 2018—Subsec. (a).
 Pub.
 L. 115–167, § 203(1), inserted at end “A determination whether a country is eligible for a subsequent, non-concurrent Millennium Challenge Compact shall also be based, to the extent practicable, on significantly improved performance across the criteria in subsection (b) that, at a minimum, are relevant to the preceding Compact, compared to the country’s performance with respect to such criteria when selected for such preceding Compact.”

 Subsec. (b)(1)(F).
 Pub.
 L. 115–167, § 203(2), added subpar.
 (F).